NextEra Energy (NYSE:NEE) Updates FY 2024 Earnings Guidance

 NextEra Energy Stock Performance

-NextEra Energy (NYSE:NEE – Get Rating) last issued its earnings results on Friday, July 22nd.
-The utilities provider reported $0.81 earnings per share for the quarter, beating the consensus estimate of $0.73 by $0.08.
-The business had revenue of $5.18 billion for the quarter, compared to the consensus estimate of $5.26 billion.
+NextEra Energy (NYSE:NEE – Get Rating) last released its quarterly earnings data on Friday, July 22nd.
+The utilities provider reported $0.81 earnings per share for the quarter, beating analysts’ consensus estimates of $0.73 by $0.08.
 NextEra Energy had a net margin of 14.75% and a return on equity of 11.97%.
-The business’s quarterly revenue was up 32.0% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $0.71 earnings per share.
-As a group, analysts anticipate that NextEra Energy will post 2.87 EPS for the current fiscal year.
+The company had revenue of $5.18 billion during the quarter, compared to analysts’ expectations of $5.26 billion.
+During the same quarter in the previous year, the company earned $0.71 earnings per share.
+The firm’s revenue for the quarter was up 32.0% on a year-over-year basis.
+On average, research analysts forecast that NextEra Energy will post 2.87 EPS for the current year.

-Several analysts have recently weighed in on the stock.
-Morgan Stanley lifted their target price on shares of NextEra Energy from $79.00 to $83.00 and gave the company an equal weight rating in a report on Thursday, July 21st.
-Evercore ISI reissued a hold rating and set a $90.00 price objective on shares of NextEra Energy in a report on Friday, April 22nd.
-Credit Suisse Group set a $76.00 price objective on shares of NextEra Energy in a report on Monday, June 20th.
-BMO Capital Markets decreased their price objective on shares of NextEra Energy from $105.00 to $93.00 in a report on Monday, June 13th.
-Finally, Mizuho decreased their price objective on shares of NextEra Energy from $88.00 to $81.00 and set a buy rating on the stock in a report on Monday, April 25th.
-Five investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and a consensus price target of $88.33.
+A number of research analysts have weighed in on NEE shares.
+Wells Fargo & Company lifted their price objective on shares of NextEra Energy from $102.00 to $107.00 and gave the company an overweight rating in a report on Monday, April 18th.
+Guggenheim reissued a buy rating and set a $91.00 target price on shares of NextEra Energy in a research note on Friday, July 22nd.
+Evercore ISI reissued a hold rating and set a $90.00 target price on shares of NextEra Energy in a research note on Friday, April 22nd.
+TheStreet raised shares of NextEra Energy from a c+ rating to a b rating in a research note on Friday, July 22nd.
+Finally, Seaport Res Ptn cut shares of NextEra Energy from a buy rating to a neutral rating in a research note on Tuesday, July 26th.
+Five research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat, the stock has a consensus rating of Moderate Buy and an average price target of $88.33.

-In other news, Director Kirk S. Hachigian acquired 10,000 shares of the business’s stock in a transaction dated Tuesday, May 3rd.
-The stock was acquired at an average price of $70.19 per share, with a total value of $701,900.00.
-Following the completion of the transaction, the director now directly owns 5,000 shares in the company, valued at approximately $350,950.
-The acquisition was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In other news, Director Kirk S. Hachigian acquired 10,000 shares of the business’s stock in a transaction dated Tuesday, May 3rd.
-The stock was acquired at an average price of $70.19 per share, with a total value of $701,900.00.
-Following the completion of the transaction, the director now directly owns 5,000 shares in the company, valued at approximately $350,950.
-The acquisition was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, CEO John W. Ketchum purchased 12,909 shares of the company’s stock in a transaction that occurred on Friday, July 1st.
-The shares were bought at an average cost of $78.33 per share, with a total value of $1,011,161.97.
-Following the transaction, the chief executive officer now directly owns 132,894 shares of the company’s stock, valued at approximately $10,409,587.02.
+In other NextEra Energy news, CEO John W. Ketchum purchased 12,909 shares of the stock in a transaction that occurred on Friday, July 1st.
+The shares were purchased at an average cost of $78.33 per share, for a total transaction of $1,011,161.97.
+Following the completion of the transaction, the chief executive officer now owns 132,894 shares of the company’s stock, valued at approximately $10,409,587.02.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, Director Kirk S. Hachigian bought 10,000 shares of the firm’s stock in a transaction on Tuesday, May 3rd.
+The shares were bought at an average cost of $70.19 per share, for a total transaction of $701,900.00.
+Following the acquisition, the director now directly owns 5,000 shares of the company’s stock, valued at approximately $350,950.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO John W. Ketchum bought 12,909 shares of the firm’s stock in a transaction on Friday, July 1st.
+The stock was purchased at an average price of $78.33 per share, for a total transaction of $1,011,161.97.
+Following the completion of the acquisition, the chief executive officer now directly owns 132,894 shares in the company, valued at $10,409,587.02.
 The disclosure for this purchase can be found here.
 0.43% of the stock is currently owned by company insiders.

-Institutional investors have recently bought and sold shares of the business.
-Covestor Ltd grew its stake in NextEra Energy by 59.1% during the first quarter.
-Covestor Ltd now owns 878 shares of the utilities provider’s stock worth $74,000 after buying an additional 326 shares during the period.
-Echo Street Capital Management LLC purchased a new stake in NextEra Energy during the first quarter worth approximately $245,000.
-Stevens Capital Management LP purchased a new stake in NextEra Energy during the first quarter worth approximately $258,000.
-Worth Asset Management LLC purchased a new stake in NextEra Energy during the first quarter worth approximately $263,000.
-Finally, Achmea Investment Management B.V. purchased a new stake in NextEra Energy during the first quarter worth approximately $268,000.
-77.89% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of NEE.
+Covestor Ltd raised its stake in shares of NextEra Energy by 59.1% in the 1st quarter.
+Covestor Ltd now owns 878 shares of the utilities provider’s stock valued at $74,000 after acquiring an additional 326 shares during the period.
+Echo Street Capital Management LLC purchased a new stake in shares of NextEra Energy in the 1st quarter valued at approximately $245,000.
+Stevens Capital Management LP purchased a new stake in shares of NextEra Energy in the 1st quarter valued at approximately $258,000.
+Worth Asset Management LLC purchased a new stake in shares of NextEra Energy in the 1st quarter valued at approximately $263,000.
+Finally, Achmea Investment Management B.V. purchased a new stake in shares of NextEra Energy in the 1st quarter valued at approximately $268,000.
+77.89% of the stock is currently owned by institutional investors and hedge funds.

 About NextEra Energy